ramon-astudillo/custom_fe/README.md

 The wrappers also support observation uncertainty techniques.
 Patches are also provided to implement Uncertainty Decoding and Modified Imputation in HTK.

-**Instalation of Matlab Tools**
+**Instalation of Matlab Tools from the zip**

-If you download the zip manually, you can rename the tools as
+If you are familiar with Git, the best way to use these tools is to fork and clone the repo from Github.
+The other alternative is to download the zip manually (right side of the screen on Github).
+In that case you can rename the unzipped tools as

     mv ./custom_fe-master ./custom_fe

-Not that it matters, just a question of aesthetics
+It should work anyway, it is more a matter of aethetics.

-The wrapper makes use of various external toolboxes, the voicebox toolbox and the kaldi-to-matlab toolboxes and the stft_up_tools.
-They can be downloaded automatically by using
+The wrapper makes use of various external toolboxes, Mike Brooke's voicebox toolbox, Emmanuel Vincent's kaldi-to-matlab toolboxe and my stft_up_tools.
+They are downloaded automatically by using

     ./custom_fe/install

 This uses wget which depending on your platform might not be available.
 The script will ask you to download them with a browser in this case.
-Note also that only the needed tools are unzipped.
+Note also that only the needed functions are unzipped.

 If matlab is available on your bin, this should be enough.
 If not, you can edit HCopy_UP and set the MATLAB_PATH variable pointing to your binary.

+**Uncertainty Propagation and Observation Uncertainty Baselines**

 **Test Using the GRID-DIRHA Baseline Front-End**